sarunya/soft-assert/README.md

 softAssertAll - throws the error of all the previous soft assertion's error if any

+String comparison in deepContains and softContains of JSON/String/JSON Array also supports *Regex*.
+Refer Tests for sample

 [Sample Test Link](https://github.com/sarunya/soft-assert/blob/master/test/assert-json.js)

 # Example :